serifpersia/pianolux-arduino/README.md

-This app is a simple Java based GUI that controls a WS2812B LED strip using an Arduino.
-The LED strip must be 2m/144 for 88 keys/76/73, and for smaller key sizes 1m/144 is sufficient.
+This app is a simple Java based GUI that controls  LED strip using an Arduino.
+The LED strip must be 2m/144 or 72/2m for 88 keys/76/73, and for smaller key sizes 1m is sufficient.

-Arduino support:
+LED strip support:
-Arduino Leonardo
+Any 5V adressable strip supported by FastLED library for Arduino 72 and 144 density/m
+Exampeles:
+5v Adressable LED strips
+WS2812B/WS2812/WS2811
+SK6812

+PianoLED reqiures native usb Arduino boards like Atmega32U4 cpu boards like:
-Arduino Zero
+Arduino Leonardo,Pro Micro,Zero
+Future plans is to include ESP boards as well!

 ## Download [PianoLED](https://github.com/serifpersia/pianoled-arduino/releases)